vaibhav9221/Food-Website-by-ReactJS-/README.md

+# This is Food webiste made up of React Js.
+## Data stored in this are in Json Format.

+## For code please select src.

+# How to use REACT
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).